Huotes/CommitMaker/README.md

 In the medical community, death is referred to as 'Chuck Norris Disease'

 Superman once watched an episode of Walker, Texas Ranger.
 He then cried himself to sleep.

+When Chuck Norris says 'More cowbell', he MEANS it.